 You could argue that there is a big difference between a mortgage and government borrowing.
-With a mortgage, the debt is secured against an asset – the value of your house.
+With a mortgage, the debt is secured by an asset – the value of your house.
 The government borrow for welfare payment, national health care e.t.c.
-With government spending it is harder to see the assets which act as collateral for the borrowing.
+With government spending, it is harder to see the assets which act as collateral for the borrowing.
 Governments can have substantial assets.
 Though after years of privatisation, the UK’s assets have shrunk considerably.
-To underline the importance of assets, some studies have shown that the sustainability of government debt is related to level of assets.
+To underline the importance of assets, some studies have shown that the sustainability of government debt is related to the level of assets.
 Governments with more assets are generally in a better position to borrow more.

-Also, it depends why the government is borrowing.
-If the government is borrowing to finance investment in public investment, there could be a return in higher growth and higher tax receipts.
+Also, it depends on why the government is borrowing.
+If the government is borrowing to finance investment in public investment, there could be a return to higher growth and higher tax receipts.
 If the government is borrowing to shorten a recession, then there will also be a benefit of improved tax receipts.
 If the government borrows to increase spending on welfare payments for an ageing population, there is less future benefit of borrowing.

 2. Debt Interest Payments as % of GDP.

 When I took out a mortgage, my monthly mortgage payments were over 45% of my disposable income.
 Yet, I didn’t feel on the verge of bankruptcy.
-Although it was a big chuck of my monthly payments, I could afford the cost of servicing the debt.
+Although it was a big chunk of my monthly payments, I could afford the cost of servicing the debt.
 Over the past few years, rising nominal incomes have slowly eroded the % of my income that goes on mortgage payments.

 When it comes to national debt, the cost of servicing the debt is important.
 But, in the UK, debt interest payments of a % of GDP, are relatively low